AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/other-features/kirchhoff-constraints-builder.md

 In other words, it is possible to make Antares work as a genuine DC OPF, provided that consistent binding constraints are written down for each cycle belonging to any cycle basis of the graph made out from all AC components of the power system (V vertices, E edges).

-The declaration of binding constraints can be made manually through the regular GUI.
-However, it is preferable not to carry out this task that way because there are many different possible formulations, among which some are better than others:

 - In a fully connected graph (V, E), there are as many binding constraints to write down as there are cycles in any cycle basis of the graph, which amounts to (E+1-V).
 The number of different possible basis is equal to that of spanning trees, which can be assessed by the Kirchhoff's theorem [^15]

 - Among all cycle basis, some should be preferred to others because they lead to a sparser constraint matrix.